ripter/ludumdare46/other/Background_Tiles.md

 I have a few options on how to refactor and upgrade the code to use the Render Texture.
 First I need a function to create the new texture.
 I'll call it `mergeSprites`.
 It should return a single sprite using the RenderTexture.
 But what arguments should it take?
 An array of Sprites?
 A Container?
 Two sprites, one for output and one for input?

-Looking at the existing code, gives us a few ideas on what arguments I have available.
+Looking at the existing code gives us a few ideas on what arguments I have available.
 Taking a single Container looks the easiest.
 I could leave most of the code alone, and just add a few new lines at the end.

 ```
 // When the layer is just tile images, merge them into a single sprite.